 State Nutrition Specialist

 Molds, yeast and bacteria need water to grow.
-When foods are sufficiently dehydrated (dried), microorganisms cannot grow and foods will not spoil.
+When foods are sufficiently dehydrated, microorganisms cannot grow and foods will not spoil.
 Dried fruits and fruit leathers may be used as snack foods; dried vegetables may be added to soups, stews or casseroles.
 Campers and hikers value dried foods for their light weight, keeping qualities and ease of preparation.

 Foods can be dehydrated by various means: the sun, a conventional oven, an electric dehydrator or, for herbs only, a microwave oven.
-Drying, like other preservation methods, requires energy.
+Dehydration, like other preservation methods, requires energy.
 Unless sun drying is possible, the energy cost of dehydrating foods at home is higher than for canning and, in some cases, more expensive than freezing.

 Solar drying is a modification of sun drying in which the sun's rays are collected inside a specially designed unit with adequate ventilation for removal of moist air.
-The temperature in the unit is usually 20 to 30 degrees higher than in open sunlight, which results in a shorter drying time.
+The temperature in the unit is usually 20 to 30 degrees F higher than in open sunlight, which results in a shorter drying time.
 While solar drying has many advantages over sun drying, lack of control over the weather is the main problem with both methods.

 Oven drying is the most practical way to experiment with dehydration.
-It requires little initial investment, protects foods from insects and dust, and does not depend on the weather.
+It requires little initial investment, protects foods from insects and dust and does not depend on the weather.
 Continual use of an oven for drying is not recommended because ovens are less energy-efficient than dehydrators, and energy costs tend to be high.
 It is difficult to maintain a low drying temperature in an oven, and foods are more susceptible to scorching at the end of the drying period.
 Oven-dried foods are usually darker, more brittle and less flavorful than foods dried by a dehydrator.

-Drying in an electric deyhdrator produces a better-quality dried product than any other method of drying.
+An electric deyhdrator produces a better-quality dried product than any other method of drying.
 Electric dehydrators are self-contained units with a heat source, a ventilation system, and trays to place the food on.
 They are used to dry foods indoors.
 Therefore, as with oven drying, they don't depend on the weather.
 Such dryers can be purchased or made at home and vary in sophistication and efficiency.
 Although an electric dehydrator requires a fairly high initial investment, it maintains low temperatures and uses less energy than an oven.

 It is not recommended that microwave ovens be used for drying foods, because the food will partially cook before it dries, imparting an overcooked flavor.
-Microwave ovens can be used to dry some herbs quickly — but watch them carefully to prevent them from catching on fire.
+Microwave ovens can be used to dry some herbs quickly—but watch them carefully to prevent them from catching on fire.
 Check the owner's manual for drying recommendations.

-Drying times in conventional ovens or dehydrators vary considerably depending on the amount of food dried, its moisture content, and room temperature and humidity — and in the case of oven drying, the use of fans.
+Drying times in conventional ovens or dehydrators vary considerably depending on the amount of food dried, its moisture content and room temperature and humidity—and in the case of oven drying, the use of fans.
 Some foods require several hours, and others may take more than a day.
 Interrupting drying time, or prolonging it by using lower temperatures, may result in spoilage.

 Air temperature and circulation must be controlled during the drying process.
 If the temperature is too low or the humidity too high (resulting in poor circulation of moist air), the food will dry more slowly than it should and microbial growth can occur.
 Watch temperatures closely at the beginning and end of the drying period.
 If the temperature is too high at first, a hard shell may develop on the outside, trapping moisture on the inside.
 This condition is known as case hardening.